trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 ![](images/user_resourcegroups.png)

-*Showing all user resource groups with button on top right to create a new resource group*
+*Figure: Showing all user resource groups with button on top right to create a new resource group*

     You are shown a list of already configured resource groups.

 Select “New Resource Group” from the top right.

-### Create a resource group
+### Create a Resource Group

 This step is very simple.
 Just create an empty resource group with a name and description.
 The name can be short such as “East Zone Devices”